cgpayne/electropsychographer/README.md

 # Conclusion and Future Work

-From the results above, we can see that all three conditions (the button presses with a subsequent tones, the button presses without any tones emitted, and the tone played repeatedly without a button press) yielded no signature which distinguished between healthy controls and patients with schizophrenia.
+From the results above, we can see that all three conditions (the button presses with a subsequent tones, the button presses without any tones emitted, and the tone played repeatedly without a button press) yielded no signature which distinguishes between healthy controls and patients with schizophrenia.
 Using a random forest model, all three conditions could not beat the control of predicting that every test sample had schizophrenia, with an F1-score of 0.75.

 The next obvious question is: why was there no discernible signature?
-Since we accounted for the imbalance in the data with a stratified K-fold cross validation and a balanced random forest, and we tuned the hyper-parameters, we propose the following explanations: the features generated are insufficient or cluttered, the chosen model is lacking predictive power, there is not enough training data, or the EEG test is simply not good enough to distinguish between health controls and patients with schizophrenia - ie, there is no signature present in this dataset.
+Since I accounted for the imbalance in the data with a stratified K-fold cross validation and a balanced random forest, and I tuned the hyper-parameters, I propose the following explanations: the features generated are insufficient or cluttered, the chosen model is lacking predictive power, there is not enough training data, or the EEG test is simply not good enough to distinguish between health controls and patients with schizophrenia - ie, there is no signature present in this dataset.

 It is possible that the features generated from `ts-fresh` are missing what is necessary to properly characterize an EEG, despite the sheer abundance of features generated.
 It is also possible that too many features are generated, and they combine with too much noise in the PCA.
 It would be worth doing a correlational analysis to see which features are most important to the response, or using a package or GitHub project which specifically generates features for EEG's.